 Also, wear hats when you’re out in the sun and try to avoid being in the sun during peak hours: 10am-2pm.

 Here are links to my favorite visors:

 If your melasma is from something like pregnancy or taking birth control, it may go away once you’re no longer pregnant or using any sort of hormones.
 Unfortunately, many of the products used to treat melasma aren’t pregnancy/ breastfeeding safe so please speak with your doctor before you use anything I suggest.

 DO NOT GET A PHOTOFACIAL.
 I REPEAT- STAY AWAY FROM LASERS- ESPECIALLY IPL!!!
+The heat can make it worse!
 Besides that, start treating it right away!!!
 The pigment in brown spots (melanin) moves deeper into the skin over time, so a spot is easiest to erase when it’s still relatively new.
 With that said, it is never too late to start trying.
 They say the best time to plant a tree is 10 years ago or today.
 Think of melasma like that.

 - Avoid heat whenever possible.
 Hot yoga, steam rooms, saunas, steam from cooking.
 Basically, if you feel warmth on your skin, you are activating your melasma.

-The good news is that melasma is something you can try to treat at home!
+The good news is that melasma is something you can treat at home!

 - hydroquinone is not a long-term daily treatment.
 Start using it every few days to let your skin adjust.
 Then increase it to daily.
 Only use it for 3 months then take a break for at least 4-6 weeks.